-Robert Frankenthal was a Distinguished Member of Technical Staff at Bell Laboratories, now part of Lucent Technologies, before retiring in 1996.
-He earned his BS degree in chemistry from the University of Rochester in 1952 and his PhD degree in analytical chemistry from the University of Wisconsin in 1956, where he was a Procter and Gamble Fellow in 1954-1955.
+ROBERT P. FRANKENTHAL was a Distinguished Member of Technical Staff at Bell Laboratories, now part of Lucent Technologies, before retiring in 1996.
+He earned his BS degree in chemistry from

-Upon graduation Dr. Frankenthal joined the Applied Research Laboratory of U.S. Steel Corp. to work on the corrosion of tin and tin plate.
+Upon graduation, Dr. Frankenthal joined the Applied Research Laboratory of U.S. Steel Corp. to work on the corrosion of tin and tin plate.
 In 1960 he transferred to U.S. Steel's E. C. Bain Laboratory for Fundamental Research, where he conducted research on the passivation and localized corrosion of iron and ferrous alloys and the application of new surface analytical and electrochemical techniques to corrosion research.

 Dr. Frankenthal joined Bell Laboratories in 1972 to study the corrosion and passivation of metals and the protection and reliability of electronic materials and devices.
-In 1983 he received the Distinguished Technical Staff Award for Sustained Achievement from Bell Laboratories.
+In 1983, he received the Distinguished Technical Staff Award for Sustained Achievement from Bell Laboratories.
 His work has resulted in more than 100 publications and 8 patents.
 He is the co-editor of Passivity of Metals, a volume in The Electrochemical Society Corrosion Monograph Series, and numerous proceedings volumes.